Detonator (Worlds of Fun)

 Detonator is a Space Shot ride at Worlds of Fun in Kansas City, Missouri.
 It made history as the first Space Shot ride in the United States, as well as the first in the world to have a twin-tower form.
-Detonator launches riders 210 feet in the air only to fall right back down.
+Detonator launches riders 210 feet in the air at 45 mph (4.5 g-force), and then drops at negative 1 g-force.
+It operates on compressed air with 5000 horsepower.
+The air pressure is located in a central tube and the compressed air is distributed through 16 inch valves.